 - NO Video Cameras

-- NO Weapons Of Any Kind like Guns, Ammo, Pocket Knives, Tasers, Pepper Spray/Mace, etc. including off-duty law enforcement or concealed carry permits.
+- NO Weapons (Guns, Knives, Ammo, Pepper Spray, Mace, etc. including off-duty law enforcement or concealed carry permits)

 - Palm Springs Weekend Getaway Guide